nishs9/nfl-simulation-engine/README.md

 I'll focus on running through the details about the python side of things.
 I will discuss the database details in a separate section later.

 For the engine itself, there are 3 main classes where the simulation logic is defined:
-1. Team: This is an object that represents a team involved in a simulation.
+1. `Team`: This is an object that represents a team involved in a simulation.
 It has the following fields/attributes:
     - `name`: Team abbreviation
-    - `stats`: Map containing all relevant team stats needed for the simulation
+    - `stats`: Dictionary containing all relevant team stats needed for the simulation
     - `off_passing_distribution`: This is a log-normal distribution which approximates the actual distribution of yards gained on pass plays by the team
     - `off_rushing_distribution`: This is a log-normal distribution which approximates the actual distribution of yards gained on run plays by the team
     - `def_passing_distribution`: This is a log-normal distribution which approximates the actual distribution of yards allowed on pass plays by the team
     - `def_rushing_distribution`: This is a log-normal distribution which approximates the actual distribution of yards allowed on run plays by the team
         - NOTE: The 4 log-normal distributions are only used by the V1 game model at the moment (more info on that later)
-2. AbstractGameModel: This is an abstract class that represents what simulation logic we want to use when running the game engine.
+2. `AbstractGameModel`: This is an abstract class that represents what simulation logic we want to use when running the game engine.
     - In order to create new game models, all we need to do is extend the AbstractGameModel class and implement the `resolve_play()` method which takes in a dictionary representation of the current game state and returns a dictionary representing the play result.
     - There are currently 2 models that implement this abstract class and I will discuss them in detail shortly.
-3. GameEngine
-    a.
+3. `GameEngine`: This class represents a single simulation iteration.
+It is also responsible for handling all of the game state management logic as well as calling into the appropriate GameModels to get play outcomes.
+This class is largely complete and likely won't be touched much further outside of making small tweaks and fixes as I add more complexity and allow for more detailed game states.
+It has the following fields/attrbutes:
+    - `home_team`: A reference to the `Team` object representing the home team in the simulations
+    - `away_team`: A reference to the `Team` object representing the away team in the simulations
+    -  `game_state`: A dictionary representation of the current game state of the simulation.
+It contains the following information:
+        - `quarter`
+        - `game_seconds_remaining`
+        - `quarter_seconds_remaining`
+        - `possession_team`
+        - `defense_team`
+        - `yardline`
+        - `down`
+        - `distance`
+        - `score`
+        - `play_log`
+    - `game_model`: A reference to the game model that is being used for this simulation run

 #### Game Model Details
 [coming soon...]